Farratto/JackOfAllThings/README.md

 ### Change Log

+* v3.1.3: Previous patch not functioning as intended.
+Fixed.
 * v3.1.2: You may now close the offense tab in CT for current actor.
 * v3.1.1: Added warning window if loading both KNK and JoAT
 * v3.1.0: Rebranded to Jack of All Trades.
 Minor bug fixes to accomdate Combat Automation extension.